-Write a letter to your friend to ask him/her to develop a website for your business.
+Write a letter to a friend to ask him/her to develop a website for your business.
 In your letter:

 Based on the task 1 writing band descriptors, this informal letter to a friend would get a band score of 9 in each criterion.

-Task Achievement: covers all bullets points fully; the informal register is correct; nothing should be added or taken out
+Covers all bullets points with a fully developed response; the informal register is correct; nothing should be added or taken out

-Lexical Resource: natural, sophisticated vocabulary (word of mouth, range of products, ceramic figurines, charge any client), accurate use of phrasal verbs (set the site up
+Natural, good range of sophisticated vocabulary (word of mouth, range of products, ceramic figurines, charge any client), accurate use of phrasal verbs (set the site up